jakeprice-me/ppn/shared/ansible-playbooks/network-01/README.md

 ### Ansible Vault

-Most variables are relatively sensitive and are stored in `vault.yml` (I prefix all Ansible Vault variables with `vault_`).
+Most variables are relatively sensitive and are therefore stored in `vault.yml`.

-Make sure a password in `.vault_password` is supplied, and then create `vault.yml`.
+Create `.vault_password` and pop the password you want to use for the vault in the file.
+Then create `vault.yml`.

 ```sh
 $ ansible-vault create vault.yml